kylevirmarmillendez/Training/4. php-with-laravel-for-beginners-become-a-master-in-laravel/Section-1-The-first-steps.md

 # The First Steps

 **Laravel** is framework that uses MVC architecture.
-I experience nodejs, They have similarities because nodejs also is a MVC framework but it uses JavaScript Language.
+I experience nodejs, they have similarities because nodejs also is a MVC framework but it uses JavaScript Language.

 **MVC**